AI governance for healthcare in Aotearoa that protects patients and practitioners.

 Baseline privacy requirements

-• All 13 Information Privacy Principles apply to health data processing by AI
+- All 13 Information Privacy Principles apply to health data processing by AI.

-• Individual rights to access, correct, and understand how their information is used
+- Individual rights to access, correct, and understand how their information is used.

-Clinical Governance and Treaty Obligations
+Clinical & Treaty

 Patient safety and cultural safety

-• Clinical validation of AI diagnostic and decision support tools for NZ populations
+- Clinical validation of AI diagnostic and decision support tools for NZ populations.

-• Hauora Māori health equity assessment and algorithmic bias monitoring
+- Hauora Māori health equity assessment and algorithmic bias monitoring.

-• Practitioner competency, incident reporting, and quality monitoring for AI systems
+- Practitioner competency, incident reporting, and quality monitoring for AI systems.

-Where healthcare organisations in New Zealand use AI
+Where healthcare organisations use AI.

 AI tools that assist diagnosis, treatment planning, or clinical decision-making.
 May require Medsafe registration depending on intended use and the degree to which the tool influences clinical outcomes.

-Medical Imaging AI
+Medical imaging AI

 Radiology interpretation, pathology analysis, and diagnostic imaging.
 Requires clinical validation for New Zealand populations, quality monitoring, and ongoing assessment of accuracy across diverse patient groups.

-Predictive Analytics
+Predictive analytics

 Patient risk stratification, readmission prediction, and resource planning.
 Needs bias monitoring for hauora Māori equity, clinical oversight, and validation of predictive accuracy for New Zealand populations.